Asansol Girls' College

-Asansol Girl's College is a women's college in Asansol, Paschim Bardhaman district, West Bengal, India.
+Asansol Girls' College is a women's college in Asansol, Paschim Bardhaman district, West Bengal, India.
 It offers undergraduate courses in arts and sciences.
 The College is affiliated to Kazi Nazrul University, Asansol, West Bengal, India.

 History

 The College was established in 1950.
 They shared the premises of Manimala Girls' High School from their foundation until 1962 when they moved to their own building.
 For that reason, it became known by local people as Manimala College, but Asansol Girls' College was always the official name.
 On Establishment Day, a procession goes from the College to Manimala Girls' High School to show respect for its origins.

 Initially, the College was affiliated to the University of Calcutta.
 After Burdwan University started it became affiliated with that university.
 From 24 June 2015, the college has been affiliated to Asansol's Kazi Nazrul University.